-- register to speak by calling Council before 12 noon on the day of the meeting.
-See phone numbers under Contacts.
+- register before 10am on the day of the meeting.
+Early registration is encouraged.
+See contact details below.

-- check the recommendation in the Committee report before speaking, as it may address your concerns so that you just need to indicate your support for the recommendation
+- check the recommendation in the committee report before participating as it may address your concerns already.

-- note that there is a three minute time limit for each speaker (with a warning bell at two minutes) and prepare your presentation to cover your major points within that time
+- note the 3 minute time limit for each speaker, with a warning bell at 2 minutes.
+Prepare your speech to cover your major points within that time.

-- avoid repeating what previous speakers have said and focus on issues and information that the Committee may not already know
+- avoid repeating what previous speakers have said and focus on issues and information the committee may not already know.

-- be prepared to quickly return to the microphone and respond briefly to any questions from Councillors, after all speakers on an item have made their presentations.
+- quickly return to the microphone and respond briefly to any questions from councillors after all speakers on an item have made their presentations.

-Committee meetings can continue until very late, particularly when there is a long agenda and a large number of speakers.
-This has an impact on speakers who have to wait, as well as Council staff and Councillors who are required to remain focused and alert.
-As a result, at the start of each Committee meeting the Committee Chair may reorder agenda items so that those items with speakers can be dealt with first.
+Committee meetings can run for several hours, particularly when there is a long agenda and a large number of speakers.
+This has an impact on speakers who have to wait, as well as employees and councillors who are required to remain focused and alert.
+As a result, agenda items may be reordered so items with speakers can be dealt with first.